What Happens in Westworld’s Trippy Post-Credits Scene?

 EMILY: “Fidelity.”

-[Cue to a close-up of Harris’s hauntingly beautiful blue eyes, realizing he knows as little about what’s going on as we do.]
+[Cue a close-up of Harris’s hauntingly beautiful blue eyes, realizing he knows as little about what’s going on as we do.]

 With Host William now taking center stage, this leaves us with quite a few key questions going into the third season: Why was a host version of William created in the first place?
 Where is Human William?
 And when exactly is this scene happening?
 Thanks for the headache, HBO.